 The topical matter of my work ranges from climate anxiety, urban deconstruction/ reconstruction vs. natural habitat in the Pacific Northwest, to archival memory.

 Using acrylic, mixed media and found materials, I methodically build up the surfaces of my paintings with layers of printed ephemera and fragments of personal photo-transfers – the visual, verbal and numerical information I could never retain in memory.
-I paint over these cluttered systems as an attempt to embalm chaos in a skin, which fluctuates between being solid and transparent.
+I paint over these cluttered systems as an attempt to embalm chaos in a rough skin, which fluctuates between being solid and transparent.
 I am interested in the coexisting narratives of exposure, protection, isolation and ecology sublimated as the information under the skin of my paintings are covered and brought back to the surface.
-This use of landscape and layering continues periodically with both pinhole photography and video (along with acoustic sound/ distortion).
+This use of landscape and layering continues periodically with both toy camera photography and video (along with sound/ music/ distortion).

 My interests in art and information management have been two consistent threads.
 Ongoing installation pieces, such as The Mnemonic Whale, attempt to bring these two threads together.
-I pursued art because the subject of information internalization has been a continuous battle with a learning disability/short-term working memory.
-I have embraced this battle with fascination and love by earning my MLIS with a concentration in archives and working as an academic librarian, while simultaneously continuing my creative practices.
+I pursued art because the subject of information internalization has been a continuous battle with a learning disability and short-term working memory from inattentive type ADHD.
+I have embraced this battle by earning my MLS with a concentration in archives and working in government documentation/records while simultaneously continuing my creative practices.

-This portfolio of selected works is an ever-changing organism.
-To see current and past projects, please visit my blog.
+This portfolio of selected works is an ever-changing mess.

 I live (with my cat, Mikhail) and work in Portland, Oregon.